Admissions officers consider all kinds of numbers when deciding whether they should send acceptance or rejection letters to applicants.

 Refrain from assuming that only bad schools have a test-optional admissions policy as they prefer quantity over quality.
 Believe it or not, many prestigious colleges and universities do not care about test scores, either.

-The following are some examples of high-ranking test-optional institutions in the US for the year 2022.
+The following are some examples of high-ranking test-optional institutions in the US.

 NOTE: These colleges were test-optional at the time of writing, mainly due to COVID.
 Check their current policies on the official websites.
 Rankings may have also fluctuated slightly.